ethereum/sourcify/packages/lib-sourcify/README.md

 ## Verification

 A contract verification essentially requires an `AbstractCheckedContract` and an on-chain contract to compare against.
-The library provides two concrete implementations:
+The library provides two concrete implementations of `AbstractCheckedContract`:

 - `SolidityCheckedContract`: For Solidity smart contracts
 - `VyperCheckedContract`: For Vyper smart contracts

-Both classes extend the `AbstractCheckedContract` base class, providing specific compilation and verification logic for their respective languages.
+Both classes provide specific compilation and verification logic for their respective languages.

+The library automatically fetches the contract bytecode from the on-chain contract and verifies it against the `AbstractCheckedContract`.

 ### Deployed Contract